Disaster Victim Tips

 When a disaster strikes our State, thousands of residents may suffer property damage.
-Of course, after the disaster comes the clean-up, and during this period, con artists may attempt to take advantage of severe weather victims.
+Of course, after the disaster comes the clean up, and during this period, scammers may attempt to take advantage of severe weather victims.
 By heeding the following tips, you can avoid being a victim.

 - Beware of door-to-door solicitors selling home-repair work.
 To find someone reputable, ask friends or family who have recently used a home-repair contractor or professional.
 Consider contacting the Arkansas Contractor’s Licensing Board to verify that the contractor is licensed and has not had any complaints filed against it.

 - Avoid any home-repair solicitor who asks for an upfront payment or who will not provide you with a written contract.